Terms and Conditions of BIA Fellowship, Small Grants and Exchange

 2) Employment of Staff and Responsibility of the Research Institution

 (a) The BIA does not act as an employer and therefore the Institution is/remains the employer, and undertakes to fulfil all the duties and responsibilities required of employers in accordance with current legislation.
-The BIA will not be responsible for claims under any statute or at common law in relation to, nor any liabilities arising from, the employment of staff, nor will they indemnify the Institution against any claim for compensation or against any other claims for which the Institution may be liable as an employer, including those related to Occupational injuries to the Fellow or others concerned with the project undertaken by the Fellow.
-Risk assessments must be made for those Fellows undertaking project work overseas and it is the responsibility of the host institution to provide arrangements for those working overseas with regard to Health and Safety.
+The BIA will not be responsible for claims under any statute or at common law in relation to, nor any liabilities arising from, the employment of staff, nor will they indemnify the Institution against any claim for compensation or against any other claims for which the Institution may be liable as an employer, including those related to Occupational injuries to the Awardee or others concerned with the project undertaken by the Awardee.
+Risk assessments must be made for those Awardees undertaking project work overseas and it is the responsibility of the host institution to provide arrangements for those working overseas with regard to Health and Safety.

-(c) The Institution must obtain from the Fellow undertakings in favour of the BIA of an equivalent nature to those on the part of the Institution contained in the application and in these terms and conditions of grant aid.
+(c) The Institution must obtain from the Awardee undertakings in favour of the BIA of an equivalent nature to those on the part of the Institution contained in the application and in these terms and conditions of grant aid.

-(d) The Institution shall accept full responsibility for the management, monitoring and control (including the requirements of all regulatory authorities governing the use of radioactive isotopes, animals, pathogenic organisms, genetically manipulated organisms (GMOs), toxic and hazardous substances, and research on human subjects and human embryos) of all the research work funded as the result of the Fellowship.
+(d) The Institution shall accept full responsibility for the management, monitoring and control (including the requirements of all regulatory authorities governing the use of radioactive isotopes, animals, pathogenic organisms, genetically manipulated organisms (GMOs), toxic and hazardous substances, and research on human subjects and human embryos) of all the research work funded as the result of the award.

 (e) The Research Organisation is responsible for ensuring that all clinicians working under a BIA award are aware that they are individually responsible for maintaining appropriate cover with a professional defence organisation for any activities not covered by NHS indemnity arrangements or by any additional provision made by the Research Organisation.
 The BIA will not meet the costs of such cover.
 The Research Organisation is responsible for ensuring that any honorary clinical contracts required by clinical staff working under a BIA award have been obtained prior to the start of the award.

-(f) The Institution shall ensure that the Fellow receives training appropriate to the work of the project, in accordance with the regulations set down under the COSHH, ACDP and ACGM guidelines, the Health and Safety at Work regulations and any other regulatory requirements as may apply from time to time.
+(f) The Institution shall ensure that the Awardee receives training appropriate to the work of the project, in accordance with the regulations set down under the COSHH, ACDP and ACGM guidelines, the Health and Safety at Work regulations and any other regulatory requirements as may apply from time to time.

 (i) The Research Organisation must ensure that the research supported by the award complies with all relevant legislation and Government regulation, including that introduced while work is in progress.
 This requirement includes approval or licence from any regulatory body that may be required before the research can commence.